Fmstrat/shorten/README.md

 **Step 3: Configure the app**

-Lastly, visit the administration page for owCcloud and in the *Shorten* configuration include your shortening server's URL, which is everything before *?SHORTCODE*.
+Lastly, visit the administration page for ownCloud and in the *Shorten* configuration include your shortening server's URL, which is everything before *?SHORTCODE*.
 In this case:
 ```
 https://mydomain.ext/s*
 ```